House Bill 1893/Senate Bill 2103

 I used Jobs Tax Credits and/or Industrial Machinery Credits to offset my franchise tax liability instead of paying cash.
 Will I still get a refund?

 Yes.
-While there is no cash refund opportunity for credits used to offset franchise tax liability on an original or previously amended return, those previously utilized credits will be reinstated as part of the refund process.
+While there is no cash refund opportunity for credits used to offset Tennessee franchise tax liability on an original or previously amended return, those previously utilized credits will be reinstated as part of the refund process.
 These restored credits can then be used in future tax periods to offset tax liability, as long as the credits are still within Tennessee’s 25-year carryforward window.

 How do I get started?